core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The proxy configures an observation of the target resource at the origin server, acting as a client directly taking part in the group observation.
 To this end, the proxy uses the rebuilt phantom request and the transport-specific information retrieved from the Listen-To-Multicast-Responses Option.
 The particular way to achieve this is implementation specific.

-After that, the proxy listens to the IP multicast address and port number indicated in the Listen-To-Multicast-Responses Option, as 'cli_host' and 'cli_port' element of the serialized CBOR array, respectively.
-In particular, multicast notifications will match the phantom request stored at the proxy, based on the Token value specified in the 'token' element of the serialized CBOR array in the Listen-To-Multicast-Responses Option.
+After that, the proxy listens to the IP multicast address and port number indicated in the Listen-To-Multicast-Responses Option, i.e., per the CRI specified by an element of 'tpi_details' within the 'tp_info' parameter, in the serialized CBOR array conveyed in the option.
+In particular, when transporting CoAP over UDP, the CRI is conveyed by the element 'tpi_client' (see {{ssssec-udp-transport-specific}}).

+Furthermore, multicast notifications will match the phantom request stored at the proxy, based on the Token value specified by an element of 'tpi_details' within the 'tp_info' parameter, in the serialized CBOR array conveyed in the Listen-To-Multicast-Responses Option.
+In particular, when transporting CoAP over UDP, the Token value is specified by the element 'tpi_token' (see {{ssssec-udp-transport-specific}}).

 An example is provided in {{intermediaries-example-e2e-security}}.